 Ride for Major Taylor

 The Major Taylor Project is a year-round, youth leadership cycling program focused on introducing young adults from underserved communities to the recreation of cycling and creating an inclusive culture of bicycling that will continue to future generations.
-The Major Taylor Project currently serves 17 schools in Puget Sound region; ten schools in Seattle, six schools in Tacoma, and one school in Puyallup.
+The Major Taylor Project currently serves schools in the Puget Sound region; Seattle, Tacoma, and Puyallup.
 Learn more about the Major Taylor Project in this short video.

 Route: 63 miles /// Elevation Gain: +3,818 ft